3scale-demos/3scale-toolbox-demo/creation.md

 ## 4. Add/Adjust Policies

-From the toolbox there is not yet a facility to append or modify policies from the command line.
-So modifications need to be made within the admin console.
+From the toolbox there is not yet a complete facility to append or modify policies from the command line.
+So most modifications need to be made within the admin console.

 1. Remove the Anonymous Access policy.
 1. Add a URL Rewrite policy to delete the user_key argument before passing the request to the backend.